GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models: Background and Motivation

 \section{Background and Motivation}

 In this section, we introduce the necessary background on flow and diffusion models.
-We follow the flow matching framework \citep{lipman2022flow, albergo2023stochastic, liu2022flow}, yet everything applies similarly to diffusion models.
-We denote data points with vectors $z\in \R^d$ and the \textbf{data distribution} with $\pdata$.
-Here, $t=0$ corresponds to noise ($\mathcal{N}(0,I_d)$) and $t=1$ corresponds to data $(\pdata)$.
+We follow the flow matching (FM) framework \citep{lipman2022flow, albergo2023stochastic, liu2022flow}, yet everything applies similarly to diffusion models (see \cref{appendix:other_parameterizations}).
+We denote data points with $z\in \R^d$ and the \textbf{data distribution} with $\pdata$.
+Here, $t=0$ corresponds to noise ($\mathcal{N}(0,I_d)$) and $t=1$ to data $(\pdata)$.
 To noise data $z\in \R^d$, we use a \textbf{Gaussian conditional probability path} $p_t(x_t|z)$: